imba/imba-guide/docs/ch0/about.md

 # About Imba

-Imba is a multi-paradigm object-based language which transpiles to JavaScript.
+Imba is a multi-paradigm object-based language which transpiles to performant JavaScript.
 It is primarily developed for web development, although it can be used to write general purpose NodeJS programs.

-Imba started as a private project to power the Scrimba.com service.
-It is created and (as of this writing) maintained by Sindre Aarsaether ([@somebee](https://github.com/somebee/)).
-The first commit to the Imba's GitHub repository had been made on Mar 3, 2015.
+Imba has first-class tags, a declarative syntax for creating and updating DOM nodes similar to components in modern web frameworks.

+## Short history of the project

+Imba started around 2010 by Sindre Aarsaether ([@somebee](https://github.com/somebee/)) as a private project to port Ruby to browsers.
+As time progressed, the project morphed into an effort to create an optimal platform for front end development.

+Even though the speed was not one of the original goals, the implementation of the Imba's DOM reconciler, also known as ['memoized DOM'](../appendices/memoized.md), has stood the test of time, and is, to date, one of the fastest implementations of DOM reconciler on the market.

 ## Relationship between Imba and JavaScript